 Trend Micro Deep Discovery Director is an on-premises management solution that provides Indicators of Compromise (IOC) information and enables centralized deployment of product updates, product upgrades, configuration replication and Virtual Analyzer images to Deep Discovery Analyzer.

-Deep Discovery Analyzer supports integration with Deep Discovery Director versions 3.5 and 5.0.
+Deep Discovery Analyzer supports integration with Deep Discovery Director version 5.0 or above.

 Deploying updates or upgrades to Deep Discovery Analyzer appliances that are configured in a high availability cluster will temporarily: